shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “So this is the place—”

+[add in scenes earlier where they explore one of muddy’s tunnels or use it to escape]

 “Yes.
 The tunnel she made last.
 I—I was going to explore it., but I’m having… difficulties.”

 Ersatzica took his hand.
 “I’ve got a few hours.
 That’s more than enough time for another bath, right?”